 - Teaching and learning materials created through the ALT-2040 Fund must be made available for re-use within UBC.

-- Successful ALT-2040 Fund applicants for the Learning experience enhancement stream and the Course innovation partnership stream are strongly encouraged to license any learning materials developed under an appropriate Creative Commons License and to share the materials widely through UBC’s digital sharing channels.
+- Successful ALT-2040 Fund applicants for the Learning experience enhancement stream, the Course innovation partnership stream and the Constellation Protostar fellowship stream are strongly encouraged to license any learning materials developed under an appropriate Creative Commons License and to share the materials widely through UBC’s digital sharing channels.

 - OER focus stream projects or OER developed within other project streams must adhere to the following: